Favourited 307 times

 Getting bird species that have been in 50 percent decline or more over the past 50 years to return and nest in the area (such as wood thrush; also hooded warbler, Louisiana waterthrush, northern bobwhite).
 If you have a smartphone, you can load the Merlin (Cornell Ornithology) for bird identification and bird songs, Song Sleuth (especially for bird songs) and eBird (for recording bird sightings as well as to see past data) apps.

 Style: We strive for a relaxed style.
 We promote problem solving, self-direction, and cooperative help.
 Our goal is to have concise direction followed by an engaged atmosphere in which we work towards a common goal.
 We are looking for help for all aspects of native plant restoration: gardening, digging, fencing, planting, bush clearing, irrigation, weeding, cooking, sleeping etc...
 If you are interested in being a jack or Jill of all trades and are interested in extended stay, this is the place for you.
 We strive for DIY as a way of self-empowerment and creative expression.

 What a volunteer day looks like: wake up and cook breakfast.
 Workawayers must be able to prepare breakfast, lunch, and sometimes dinner on their own.
 We provide the raw materials, e.g., rice, vegetables, beans, bread, eggs, cheese, PB, etc...
 We are omnivores, eating meat, mostly venison, in moderation.
 You are responsible for cleaning up after yourself.
-Volunteering starts around 8:30 and we work until we get hungry for lunch - 12:20 or so.
-After lunch we do a few more tasks or take a break during the hottest hours of the day.
+Depending on the weather, a day working outside starts early or later; for example, in the summer when it is hot, start at 6 am whereas in the winter work in the afternoon outside during the warmest peak of the day.
+For inclement weather we have projects of making tree cages inside the house as well as plant nursery work on the covered front porch.
 Workawayers do at least 4-5 hours of help a day.
 After that we have dinner and you are free to do as you like.